pyrmont/updates.inqk.net/src/_posts/2022/2022-12-20-weeknotes.md

 - I'm always amazed when I'm reminded that Radiohead's 'Talk Show Host' was a B-side to 'Street Spirit (Fade Out)' ([Apple Music](https://music.apple.com/us/album/talk-show-host/1112425223?i=1112425458)).

 - This will be the last update I write in Japan for 2022.
 I started writing these weeknotes in 2020 and while I haven't missed a week yet, I also haven't written any while travelling.
 My aim is to post while I'm in Australia but we'll see how that goes.
-If I don't end up writing again before the end of the year, I will us all the best in 2023!
+If I don't end up writing again before the end of the year, I wish us all the best in 2023!